 Guidance and links on how to apply for a CAS from the University of Kent

 A CAS issued by the University of Kent can only be used to study at the University of Kent.
-If you apply for a Tier 4 (General) visa using a CAS from another university, you will not be able to use the visa to study on a programme at Kent.
+If you apply for a Student visa route visa using a CAS from another university, you will not be able to use the visa to study on a programme at Kent.
 See FAQ's.

 Our Admissions Team is responsible for issuing CASs to students starting a new course at the University.
 This includes both new students to Kent and existing students who are starting a new course.